Sheshidharreddy/ai-engineering-url-shortene/README.md

 - Metrics: <http://localhost:8080/internal/actuator/metrics>
 - Prometheus: <http://localhost:8080/internal/actuator/prometheus>

-Stop services with `docker compose down`.
-Add `--volumes` only when you intentionally want to delete local PostgreSQL and Redis data.
+Add `--volumes` to `docker compose down` only when you intentionally want to delete all local PostgreSQL and Redis data.

 ## Test